Amsterdam/amsterdam-app-scraper-iprox/README.md

 recursive json format.
 The Iprox scraper reads this json and transforms it into a suitable format for the Amsterdam-App.
 The content is ingested into the Amsterdam-App-Backend (API server) via REST calls

+# Setup your development environment
+Clone this project and in the root folder of this project run the command below to setup your development environment

+    python3 -m venv venv
+    python3 -m pip install -r build-docker-image/requirements.txt

+# Unit testing
+Make sure you've installed the test-requirements.
+You can find them in build-docker-image/requirements-unittest.txt

+    python3 -m pip install -r build-docker-image/requirements-unittest.txt

+Clone this project and in the root folder of this project run the command below to run the unit-tests

+    PYTHONPATH=`pwd` pytest --no-header --no-summary -q unittests/

 # Docker build
 Clone this project and in the root folder of this project run the command below to build the docker image.